 Although it is relatively small, the Cowdrey Reservoir SWA attracts outdoor enthusiasts for both day trips and overnight camping.
 With easy access from State Highway 125, the Cowdrey Reservoir is free to enter and enjoy with a valid state license for hunting, fishing, or public lands access.

 Birding & Wildlife: As a State Wildlife Area, the Cowdrey Reservoir is home to many species of birds including geese, duck, and loon.
-Above the water, bird watchers may also spot a variety of eagle, hawk, sparrows, and more.
+Above the water, bird watchers may also spot a variety of eagles, hawks, sparrows, and more.

 Despite having very little tree coverage around, the Cowdrey SWA will still occasionally have visits from wild elk, deer, moose, and other Rocky Mountain wildlife.